Taut foliations, left-orders, and pseudo-Anosov mapping tori

 \begin{section}{Gluing branches} In this section, we give some motivation for the constructions in \cref{sec:connection}.
 We wish to define on $L$ an equivalence relation, denoted $\fequiv$, such that $(L/ \fequiv) \cong \R$.

-We first describe this gluing process by an analogy.
+\begin{subsection}{Hausdorff and non-Hausdorff quotients} We first describe this gluing process in a simpler, abstract case where $L$ is replaced by an infinite binary tree $T$.
 Consider an infinite rooted binary tree $T$, each of whose vertices has a distinguished left and right child.
 We think of $T$ not combinatorially, but as a topological space.
 Let $v_0$ be the root vertex of $T$.
 Given a vertex $v\in T$, let $vL$ represent its left child and $vR$ represent its right child.
+We use the notation $\set{L,R}^k$ to denote the set of words of length $k$ in the two letter alphabet $\set{L,R}$\plabel{fix2:10}.
 We use fractional powers of $R$ to denote points that are on edges of the tree; for example, $vR^{\frac 1 2}$ is the midpoint of the path $[v,vR]$.
 Then any point on the tree is of the form $v_0\{L,R\}^k L^{\alpha}$ or $v_0\{L,R\}^k R^\alpha$ for some $k\geq 0$, $0\leq \alpha < 1$.

+In order to illustrate the kinds of difficulties we will encounter in the next section, we will show two superficially similar equivalence relations on $T$ such that the quotient is $[0,\infty)$ in the first but is non-Hausdorff in the latter.

+\begin{enumerate}[label=\textbf{Example~\arabic*}] \item Let's define the first equivalence relation.
 At each vertex $v$, glue the infinite paths $[v,vLLL\dots)$ to $[v,vRRR\dots)$ together by the obvious map $[0,\infty) \to [0,\infty)$ which preserves depths of vertices.
 See \cref{fig:tree1}.
 This has the effect of collapsing the entire tree down to a copy of $[0,\infty)$. \plabel{fix:17}